Inkyungkimm/ROI-Engine-for-Real-Estate-Investments/README.md

 pip install -r requirements.txt

-Usage
+🚀 Usage

-Open and run the Jupyter notebook:
+Run the notebook step by step:

 jupyter notebook roi_engine_project.ipynb

-The notebook walks through:
+You will go through:

-Data preprocessing
+🔧 Data preprocessing

-Feature engineering
+🏗️ Feature engineering

-Model training and evaluation
+🤝 Model training and evaluation

-ROI prediction results
+📊 ROI prediction results

-Results
+📊 Results

-The notebook provides model performance comparisons and ROI prediction outputs that can serve as a baseline for real estate investment decisions.
+The notebook includes performance metrics and visualizations that highlight the accuracy of ROI predictions, offering a practical tool for real estate decision-making.

-Future Work
+🔮 Future Work

-Integration with real-time real estate market data
+🌐 Integration with live real estate market feeds

-Deployment as a web application or API for wider accessibility
+🖥️ Deployment as a web app or API

-Expansion to multi-class risk prediction models
+📌 Expansion into risk classification models for property investment

-License

-This project is licensed under the MIT License.